-As a web designer, you’re probably familiar with CSS and what it can do for your web pages, but web design is a dynamic, evolving medium.
+As a web designer, you’re probably familiar with CSS and what it can do for your web pages.
+However, web design is a dynamic, evolving medium.
+It takes more than a subscription to iStock to make a state-of-the-art website.
 Just a few short years ago, you were probably content using tables and never saw the need for anything else.
-In 2016, it would be foolish to design a website with tables.
+In 2017, it would be foolish to design a website with tables.
 CSS is easier and more flexible to use, and CSS3’s Flexbox offers more control than ever before, allowing you to create professional-looking, fluid designs with just a few lines of code.

 What Is Flexbox?

 Flexbox is short for CSS3’s Flexible Box Layout module.
 It is a relatively new set of properties within the CSS3 library that allows web designers to create flexible layouts with ease.
 In layman’s terms, if you have a box on your web page that changes size, Flexbox will change elements within that box to best fit using parameters you specify.
 This is extremely valuable in today’s world where web materials are often presented on an array of screen sizes, from tiny portrait-mode smartphones to massive landscape-mode commercial displays.

 One of the best aspects of Flexbox is its wide browser support.
 The latest specifications are supported by: